M1XZG/discord-bot-for-fun/README.md

 ---

-## Persistent Configuration: `config.json`
+## Persistent Configuration: `myconfig.json`

-The bot uses a `config.json` file to store persistent settings, such as the maximum number of tokens (response length) for each command and debugging options.
+The bot uses a `myconfig.json` file to store persistent settings, such as the maximum number of tokens (response length) for each command and debugging options.

+- On first run, if `myconfig.json` does not exist, the bot will automatically copy the default `config.json` to `myconfig.json`.
+- All configuration changes (via admin commands) are saved to `myconfig.json`, so your settings are preserved even if you update or re-clone the repository.
+- The original `config.json` serves as a template and will never be modified by the bot.

 **Only the user with `ADMIN_USER_ID` can change these values using the admin commands.**

-Example `config.json`:
+Example `config.json` (template):

 ```json
 {